JonatanPlantey/Memo-perso-pour-le-Markdown/README.md

 This is a h3 header
 Strike through	~Insert text here~	I am dead
 Tables	| Tables | Are | Cool | |----------|:-------------:|------:| | col 1 is| left-aligned | $1600 |
-Footnotes	Footnote[^1]
-[^1]: Text reference	Here is a simple footnote1.
-With some additional text after it.